RonnieDsouza/rasa-workshop-u-of-m/data/nlu.md

 - correct

 ## intent:printer_problem
--my printer is broken
+- my printer is broken
--something wrong with my printer
+- something wrong with my printer
--there seems to be an issue with my printer
+- there seems to be an issue with my printer

 ## intent:mood_deny
 - no